LargeAgentCollider/icaif_tutorial/webpage/01-automatic-differentiation.md

 ## Forward and Reverse mode automatic differentiation

-Once we have stored the computation graph of the program, we can compute the derivative of it by applying the chain rule through each of the operations of the diagram.
+Once we have stored the computation graph of the program, we can compute its derivative via repeated application of the chain rule through each of the operations in the diagram.

-This is equivalent to the way derivatives are obtained in the symbolic way, but the compact representation of the graph makes this problem way more tractable.
+This is equivalent to the way derivatives are obtained in SD, but the compact representation of the graph prevents expression swell.

-In the diagram above, PyTorch has a differentiation rule for each of the rectangles that represent a function (i.e, Cos, Mul, Pow), etc. and we can easily obtain the total derivative by propagating through the chain rule.
+In the diagram above, PyTorch has a differentiation rule for each of the rectangles that represent a function (i.e, Cos, Mul, Pow), etc. and we can easily obtain the total derivative by propagating derivatives through the chain rule.

 Note, however, that we have two equivalent ways of traversing the graph.
 We can start by the initial nodes $(x, y)$ and propagate the derivatives forward, or we can start by the final node $z$ and propagate them backwards.
-The former is known as Forward-mode AD and the latter corresponds to reverse-mode AD.
+The former is known as forward-mode AD and the latter corresponds to reverse-mode AD.
 Both give identical results but they exhibit different performance depending on the situation.

 Consider the two functions: